aboynejames/selfserver/README.md

 SelfServer
 ==========

-The SelfServer works with the SelfEngine https://github.com/aboynejames/selfengine
+The SelfServer works with the SelfEngine - augmented self intelligence https://github.com/aboynejames/selfengine

 Hosting a SelfServer